iad-ABDUL-RAOUF/pfmag/README.md

 Stay tuned for future updates.

 Also I will provide the list of important files to look at for each part of the project.
+The main is in pfmag.c

 The simultaneous localisation and calibration part may be more difficult (but more interesting ?) than the resampling part.
 Choose your subject carefully...